 In 2012, OUP published my second monograph Maps of Utopia: H. G. Wells, Modernity and the End of Culture, the first full-length study of H. G. Wells's aesthetics.
 I have also edited four H. G. Wells novels for Penguin.
 Until the 2016 issue, I am the editor of The Wellsian, the scholarly journal of the H. G. Wells Society.
 I have published with Nicholas Saul a collection of essays on literature and Darwin, The Evolution of Literature.

 I have also completed articles on Victorian best-selling authors Marie Corelli and George du Maurier.
-I have recently edited Wells's The First Men in the Moon for World's Classics and Evelyn Waugh's Decline and Fall for Oxford University Press's Collected Works of Evelyn Waugh.
+I have edited Wells's The First Men in the Moon for World's Classics and am working on Evelyn Waugh's Decline and Fall for Oxford University Press's Collected Works of Evelyn Waugh.
 Current research also includes a monograph on the male bond in fin-de-siècle literature, an interdisciplinary project on time, memory and consciousness in Dickens, and an online edition of the states of The Time Machine.

 I teach in most areas and periods offered by the Department, from Classical and Biblical Background to the Postwar Period.
 The largest parts of my teaching commitments are my undergraduate Special topic in Fin-de-Siecle Fiction and Taught MA Module Literary Masculinity at the Fin-de-Siecle.
 I have supervised or am supervising research students working on the Literature of the Fantastic, H. G. Wells, Decadence, Henry James, Victorian Children's Writing, Censorship and Robert Louis Stevenson.

 - Twentieth-Century Studies

 - Notions of Creative Thinking in Higher Education in Different Disciplines